-- 1. 21 C.F.R., Part 11; - 2.
-Guidance for the Industry, Computerized Systems Used in Clinical Trials, Section IX, Part B, Contingencies Plans. - 3.
+- 1. FDA C.F.R., 21, Part 11; - 2.
+Guidance for the Industry, Computerized Systems Used in Clinical Trials, Section IX Part B, Contingencies Plans. - 3.
 Guidance for Industry, Planning for the Effects of High Absenteeism to Ensure Availability of Medically Necessary Drug Products.

 The need for an appropriate business continuity and crisis management planning in the life science space is clear.
-Looking through a financial, marketplace, and regulatory lens, proactively implementing a plan for your organization far outweighs any potential downside.
+Looking through a financial, marketplace, and regulatory lens, proactively implementing a plan for your organization far outweighs the potential downside.

-In the upcoming series of Business Continuity articles, we will look at the four cornerstones of business crisis management: planning; hazard mitigation; crisis response and crisis communication; and recovery.
+In the upcoming articles in the Business Continuity series, we will look at the four cornerstones of business crisis management; planning, hazard mitigation, crisis response, and crisis communication; and recovery.